bradtraversy/proshop-v2/readme.md

 An easy way of seeing all the changes and fixes is to use a note highlighter extension such as [This one for VSCode](https://marketplace.visualstudio.com/items?itemName=wayou.vscode-todo-highlight) or [this one for Vim](https://github.com/folke/todo-comments.nvim) Where by you can easily list all the **NOTE:** and **FIX:** tags in the comments.

+#### BUG: Warnings on ProfileScreen

+We see the following warning in the browser console..

+`<tD> cannot appear as a child of <tr>.`

+and

+`warning: Received 'true' for a non-boolean attribute table.`

+> Code changes can be seen in [ProfileScreen.jsx](./frontend/src/screens/ProfileScreen.jsx)

 ## License

 The MIT License